 An "Identity of Interest" (whether or not such term is capitalized) is any relationship based on family ties or financial interests between or among two or more entities involved in a project-related transaction which reasonably could give rise to a presumption that the entities may not operate at arms-length.
-The City will take a broad approach to defining identities of interest and expects all applicants to err on the side of disclosure.
-That is, if there is any question about whether an identity of interest may exist, the relationship should be disclosed and explained to the City.
+The City will take a broad approach to defining identities of interest and such reserve must be based on lease-up projections/cash-flow modeling and the lease-up (or absorption) period identified in the project's market study.
+In evaluating the appropriateness of any lease-up reserve, the City will consider whether the development budget includes specific line items for other start-up expenses that otherwise are typically part of the ongoing operating budget for a development.
+This may include budgets for marketing, working capital, etc.